SEMOSS/e2e/.github/ISSUE_TEMPLATE/applicationbugfailure.md

 ---
 name: ApplicationBugFailure
 about: An Issue with an application that causes a scenario/feature to fail
-title: "[ApplicationBugFailure] "
+title: "[Feature File name] [Scenario Name] failing due to Semoss Bug"
-labels: ''
+labels: ApplicationBugFailure
 assignees: ''

 ---